-First, let’s talk about the standard of candidate reviews that is often used as the first line of defense to create a shortlist of candidates.
+First, let’s talk about the standard of candidate reviews often used as the first line of defense to create a shortlist of candidates.
 I’m talking, of course, about the resume.

 While the resume has persisted, there are flaws in its design and purpose that are made worse by the changing nature of work.
-For instance, with more individuals pursuing project-based or freelance work, the traditional resume is often unable to demonstrate how great experience can be built over short-duration assignments.
-Instead, a review of a resume that shows several 1-year (or less) positions looks unfavorable.
+For instance, with more individuals pursuing project-based or freelance work, the traditional resume often cannot demonstrate how great experience can be built over short-duration assignments.
+Instead, a resume review showing several 1-year (or less) positions looks unfavorable.

-In reality, however, the person that moved between assignments might have gotten more rapid learning than the individual who did the same task for 8 years straight, with the same organization, serving the same needs.
-While that may not always be the case, it does underscore a flaw in this traditional method of assessing talent.
+In reality, however, the person that moved between assignments might have gotten more rapid learning than the individual who did the same task for 8 years straight with the same organization, serving the same needs.
+While that may not always be the case, it underscores a flaw in this traditional method of assessing talent.

 Skills-based hiring is the future

 First, with so many different titles and role descriptions, it is difficult to assess if an individual is a great match simply based on previous official roles.
-So many factors vary between companies, such as how a “manager” or an “associate” is defined, and even general descriptions of tasks leave a lot to be desired.
-Skills, however, are the same whether you are performing them as an associate, a manager, director, or VP.
+So many factors vary between companies, such as how a “manager” or an “associate” is defined, and even general descriptions of tasks leave much to be desired.
+Skills, however, are the same whether you perform them as an associate, a manager, a director, or a VP.

-Also, many skills are transferable between different types of roles, industries, and areas of focus.
+Also, many skills are transferable between different types of roles, industries, and focus areas.
 An expert in Microsoft Excel can come from any number of fields, and if that is your primary consideration for a candidate’s qualification, why limit yourself to someone with an arbitrary job title?

 Marketplaces help equalize the process

-The term “marketplace” can mean many things, but in this case, I’m referring to platforms, job boards, and other online destinations where candidates and companies can interact with one another.
+The term “marketplace” can mean many things, but in this case, I’m referring to platforms, job boards, and other online destinations where candidates and companies can interact.

-There are several advantages to using a candidate marketplace, but an obvious one is that it allows you to see and review multiple candidates in one place, side by side, and the sourcing of those candidates is all handled by the third-party marketplace.
+There are several advantages to using a candidate marketplace.
+Still, it is obvious that it allows you to see and review multiple candidates in one place, side by side, and the sourcing of those candidates is all handled by the third-party marketplace.